 If you're not sure if you meet these requirements, don't worry!
 You may still be eligible for a VA loan.

-2. Seven Uniformed Services Have VA Home Loan Benefits
+2. All Uniformed Services Have VA Home Loan Benefits

 When most people think of VA loan eligibility, several military branches may come to mind.
 But did you know there are seven uniformed branches that have home loan benefits?
 These include: